AEA Minority Serving Institution (MSI) Fellowship

 Dr. Yiwei Zhang is an Assistant Professor at the University of Nebraska at Omaha and teaches social work courses on program evaluation, research methods, and social welfare policy.
 She received her Ph.D. from Fordham University in social work.
 Her primary research focus is on child well-being and its association with household and neighborhood factors.
 She also published on the mental health of parents of children with Autism Spectrum Disorder (ASD).

 Dr. Zhang strives to be a community-engaged scholar through her research and teaching practice.
-She conducts evaluation research for local organizations at the Support and Training for Evaluations of Programs (STEPs), a UNO-based program evaluation institution, with the aim of promoting evidence-based decision-making.
-She is currently managing a mix-method evaluation project for the Young Southeast Asian Leaders Initiative Institute on Civic Engagement at UNO to assess the program’s performance according to the grant’s evaluation standards.
+She conducts evaluation research for local organizations at the Support and Training for Evaluations of Programs (STEPs), a UNO-based program evaluation institution, aiming to promote evidence-based decision-making.
+She is currently managing a mixed-method evaluation project for the Young Southeast Asian Leaders Initiative Institute on Civic Engagement at UNO to assess the program’s performance according to the grant’s evaluation standards.
 Dr. Zhang also utilizes the service-learning pedagogy in her program evaluation course to collaborate with human service agencies with limited resources for evaluation.
 These service-learning projects both address the evaluation needs of those agencies and offer students hands-on experience in evaluation research.

 Search